opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     2. Do one of the following:

-    - Choose Xsheet > Clone Sub-Xsheet.
+    - Choose Xsheet > **Clone Sub-Xsheet**.

-    - Right-click the column header and choose Clone Sub-Xsheet from the menu that opens.
+    - Right-click the column header and choose **Clone Sub-Xsheet** from the menu that opens.

 .. tip:: **To toggle edit a Sub-Xsheet in its context:**

     Do one of the following

-    - Choose Xsheet > Toggle Edit in Place.
+    - Choose Xsheet > **Toggle Edit in Place**.

-    - Click the Toggle Edit in Place button in the Xsheet Toolbar.
+    - Click the **Toggle Edit in Place** button in the Xsheet/Timeline Toolbar.

 .. tip:: **To resequence a Sub-Xsheet:**

-    1. Select the column containing the Sub-Xsheet.
+    1. Select the column/layer containing the Sub-Xsheet.

     2. Do one of the following:

-    - Choose Xsheet > Resequence.
+    - Choose Xsheet > **Resequence**.

-    - Right-click the column header and choose Resequence from the menu that opens.
+    - Right-click the column header and choose **Resequence** from the menu that opens.

 .. _loading_a_scene_as_a_sub-xsheet:

 Loading a Scene as a Sub-Xsheet
 '''''''''''''''''''''''''''''''
-Previously saved OpenToonz scenes can be loaded in a Xsheet as Sub-Xsheets.
+Previously saved OpenToonz scenes can be loaded in a Xsheet/Timeline as Sub-Xsheets.

 Every time a scene is loaded as a Sub-Xsheet, its contents are imported into the current project database according to the project default folders, in the same way as it would be if every single level was imported (see  :ref:`Using the File Browser <using_the_file_browser>`  ).

-This allows you to create a library of basic animations that can be loaded and edited in other Xsheets to create more complex animations without affecting the original files or drawings.
+This allows you to create a library of basic animations that can be loaded and edited in other Xsheets/Timelines to create more complex animations without affecting the original files or drawings.
 Even when the same Sub-Xsheet is loaded twice, it is handled as if two different Sub-Xsheets were loaded, whose contents and levels can be edited separately.

-To keep the database well-ordered you can also activate the Create Sub-folder when Importing Sub-Xsheet option in the Preferences > Loading dialog, that will automatically create, in the project default folder, a folder named as the Sub-Xsheet you are importing where the levels from the Sub-Xsheet will be copied.
+To keep the database well-ordered you can also activate the **Create Sub-folder when Importing Sub-Xsheet** option in the Preferences > Loading dialog, that will automatically create, in the project default folder, a folder named as the Sub-Xsheet you are importing where the levels from the Sub-Xsheet will be copied.

-Once a Sub-Xsheet is loaded, its levels are available in the scene cast in a sub-folder named as the scene you loaded.
+Once a Sub-Xsheet is loaded, its levels are available in the Scene Cast in a sub-folder named as the scene you loaded.

-On the occasion the camera settings of the scene you are loading as a Sub-Xsheet are different from those of your current scene, you will be prompted whether to keep the Sub-Xsheet original camera settings, or to apply the camera settings of the current scene to the Sub-Xsheet as well.
+If the camera settings of the scene you are loading as a Sub-Xsheet are different from those of your current scene, you will be prompted whether to keep the Sub-Xsheet original camera settings, or to apply the camera settings of the current scene to the Sub-Xsheet as well.

 .. note:: If the scene you import contains a file whose name is the same of a file already existing in the destination default folder, you will prompted whether to keep the existing file, overwrite it with the new one, or rename it adding a suffix you can decide.
 In this way you can control if files you are importing were already imported previously, or manage files that share the same name.